Wubbe/Leon-s-display/README.md

 In the 'Setup sensor' screen, select 'Open Meteo'.
 Now entering the lat/long coordinates of your desired location is important.
 The most easy way is to go to [Google Maps](https://maps.google.com) and go to the desired location, left-mousbutton press reveals the lat/long coordinates.
 For example '52.38150558737995, 4.635996278654743' for the center of Haarlem (Grote Markt).
 Selecting the coordinates from the menu copies them.
 You can paste the values in the lat/long fields in the setup page.

 After 'Save' and 'Reset', the display should show the current wind force, temperature, direction and gusts of wind.
-Also the wind force unit can be chosen between Bft,km/h, m/s or Knots.
+Also the wind force unit can be chosen between Bft, km/h, m/s or Knots.